Ilikai Marina

 No analysis available

-This feature is strongly supported by repeated direct mentions of fireworks views from inside units and from lanais.
-The remarks clearly indicate the building offers Friday night fireworks views from residences, not merely proximity to fireworks.
+There are repeated direct mentions of fireworks views from units and lanais throughout the remarks.
+This is strong evidence that the building offers fireworks views from residences, not merely proximity to fireworks.
+Confidence is very high.

 No analysis available